 The health district provides assessments of each county's risk levels to provide guidance for business and school district operations.
-On Wednesday all five counties remained assessed at red, or "substantial, the highest risk level.
+On Thursday Bonner, Boundary, Kootenai and Benewah counties remained at orange, or moderate risk, after declining the past two weeks from the highest level of red, or "substantial," risk.
+Shoshone County remained at yellow, or minimal risk.
 Click for risk level criteria.
-With its mask mandate announced November 19 (see details in next highlighted item), the health district now requires all citizens to wear face coverings when near others in public, and asks everyone to be vigilant in distancing and sanitation.
+On January 28 the health district reaffirmed its requirement instituted in November, that all citizens must wear face coverings when near others in public, and it asks everyone to be vigilant in distancing and sanitation.
+See details on the mask mandate in the highlighted item below.
 For Panhandle Health District's latest news releases, click to its News page or Facebook @PanhandleHealth.